krateoplatformops/azuredevops-provider-kog-chart/README.md

 ## Use "in parallel" with Azure DevOps Provider (classic)

-This chart can be used in parallel with the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider)
+This chart can be used in parallel with the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
 As a matter of fact, currently, this chart allows you to manage the following resources:
 - `PipelinePermission`

 Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
 For example, you can create a `PipelinePermission` resource that references a `Pipeline` resource created by the Azure DevOps Provider (classic).
 > [!NOTE]
-> These references are "by id" and not Kubernetes-native, meaning that the `PipelinePermission` resource will reference the Azure DevOps pipeline by its ID, not by a Kubernetes resource name and namespace.
-Said ID can be found in the Status field of the `Pipeline` resource created by the Azure DevOps Provider (classic).
+> These references are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native.
+Meaning that the `PipelinePermission` resource will reference the Azure DevOps pipeline by its `id`, not by a Kubernetes resource name and namespace.
+Said `id` can be found in the Status field of the `Pipeline` resource created by the Azure DevOps Provider (classic).

 ## Supported resources